masonfmatthews/rails_assignments/assignments/motivational_quotations/README.md

 From the user's point of view:

 * The user should be able to go to the root URL of the application and be asked for their current mood.
 The mood should be selected from a dropdown with a pre-defined set of moods (determined by you).
 * The user should be able to submit their mood via an HTML form, and he/she will then be presented with a motivational quotation which matches that mood.
-The quotation must not be the same every time a specific mood is selected; there must be a few options and one should be selected randomly.
 * An image related to the quotation should be shown underneath the quotation as well.
-Two quotations from the same mood must have different images.

 In terms of code:

 * The application should have one view, one controller, and no models.
 * You do not need to store the images in your app.
-For now, it's better
+For now, it's better to store the URLs of images which you find online.

 ## Normal Mode